 Come and join us, everyone is welcome!
-This is an open event for both men and women as well as anyone looking to join games industry or working in games who wants to learn and network.
+This is an open event for both men and women together with anyone looking to join the games industry together with those already working in games who wants to learn and network.

 European Women in Games Conference features:

 2 Keynotes, 5 Panels and 10 workshops

 Panel 2: Expanding Horizons: Making games for Kids/ Education software